Botany Bay Plantation Wildlife Management Area

-Botany Bay Plantation Wildlife Management Area is a state preserve on Edisto Island, South Carolina.
+Botany Bay Heritage Preserve & Wildlife Management Area is a state preserve on Edisto Island, South Carolina.
 Botany Bay Plantation was formed in the 1930s from the merger of the Colonial-era Sea Cloud Plantation and Bleak Hall Plantation.
 In 1977, it was bequeathed to the state as a wildlife preserve; it was opened to the public in 2008.
 The preserve includes a number of registered historic sites, including two listed in the National Register of Historic Places: a set of three surviving 1840s outbuildings from Bleak Hall Plantation, and the prehistoric Fig Island shell rings.

 History

 Sea Cloud Plantation

 In 1695, Christopher Hinkley received a grant of 170 acre on Edisto Island.
 In 1727, the property was acquired by Paul Hamilton Sr.; in 1748, by Paul Hamilton Jr. At some time after the Revolutionary War, a 21 acre parcel adjoining the Hamilton property was acquired by Normand McLeod.
 At some point, the property was acquired by Ephraim Mikell Seabrook; in about 1825, he built a house there.
 It has been suggested that the name "Sea Cloud Plantation" was bestowed after the marriage of a Seabrook to a McLeod.